chuanqisun/htmaa-2025/src/posts/final-project/index.md

 - Switch to a more reliable networking protocol for audio streaming between the ESP32 and the laptop
 - Improve packaging, with better mechanism for fastening the lid
+- Replace breakout boards with custom soldered components
+- Replace 2.54mm headers with SMD components to reduce size
+- Add a power switch and LiPo battery

 ## Appendix